Besatkassaie/NAUS/README.md

 5. StarmieGold: StarmieO_search.py
 6. StarmieOne: Starmie1_search.py

-We also include the code developed to construct the tailored datasets.

 ## Datasets
+The repository also includes the code developed for constructing the customized benchmark datasets and performing data dilution.
-Datasets and different datarepresenations and ground truth is shared in this link:
+The datasets, along with various data representations and ground truth files, are shared at the following link:

 ## Extedned Version of Paper